cfengine/documentation/enterprise-cfengine-guide/reporting.markdown

 ability to bootstrap and copy policies from the server doesn't necessarily mean the reverse connection will work.

-* Ensure that `inventory` and `report` variables and classes are not filtered by `controls/cf_serverd.cf` in your infrastructure.
-The standard configuration from the stock CFEngine packages should work.
+* Ensure that variables and classes tagged as `inventory` or `report` are not filtered by `controls/cf_serverd.cf` in your infrastructure.
+The standard configuration from the stock CFEngine packages allows them and should work.

 ## Define a New Single Table Report ##